 Your income will need to cater for rent, food, and transport (among other things).
 You need a job or a business that will cover your monthly expenses.
-If you will be going the job route then find the job while in Nigeria.
+If you are going the job route, then find the job while in Nigeria.
 By the way, there are fantastic opportunities for highly skilled Nigerians in South Africa.
-If you will be going the business route then start it while in Nigeria, if possible.
-Make sure that you have permission from the South African government (a valid permit) to work or conduct business in the country.
+If you are going the business route, then start it while in Nigeria, if possible.
+Ensure that you have permission from the South African government (a valid permit) to work or conduct business in the country.

-Already in South Africa but struggling to find a job and/or business opportunities?
+Already in South Africa but struggling to find a job or business opportunities?
 You may consider networking by volunteering at one of the Registered Non-Profit Organisations for Nigerians in South Africa.

 Ask Yourself: What is my current source of income in Nigeria?
 What will be my source of income in South Africa?
 How much will I need to earn every month to cover my living expenses?

-Change your money into the local currency (South African Rand) at the airport before traveling to South Africa from Nigeria or at the South African Airport when you arrive.
+Change your money into the local currency (South African Rand) at the airport before travelling to South Africa from Nigeria or at the South African Airport when you arrive.

 Do not pay for anything in dollars in South Africa.
 Think in Rands and Nairas, and not Dollars.

 Find out local prices and naira equivalent while you are still in Nigeria, e.g. taxi fare, airtime/credit, food, accommodation.
 Convert South African Rands to Nigerian Naira on https://themoneyconverter.com/ZAR/NGN.aspx.

 Ask Yourself: Before travelling to South Africa from Nigeria, will I have enough money to survive in South Africa for at least six months?
 How much does everything cost in South African Rands versus Nigerian Naira?